drpatrik/yammc/README.md

         I have spent the last 30 years developing software but the last game I wrote was a Tetris clone for the Hercules graphic card back in 1989.

-        My goal is to make the game as similar as possible to the original: http://www.royalgames.com/games/puzzle-games/midas-miner
+        My goal is to make the game better then the original: http://www.royalgames.com/games/puzzle-games/midas-miner

         Features: